rohany/StandardML-GPU/docs/index.md

   end
 ~~~~

-Again, we see with little changes to our code, we can accelerate this problem on the GPU.
+Again, we see with little changes to our code, we can accelerate this problem on the GPU with competitive performace to thrust.
+<iframe width="640" height="540" frameborder="1" scrolling="no" src="https://plot.ly/~bhoughton/11.embed"></iframe>

 ## Background
 Functional programming naturally describes transformations of data in a declarative manner.